emeb/OSI_BASIC/README.md

 that simply looking for address offsets wasn't helpful and a detailed analysis and comparison against the source was required to make any changes to support the FPGA version.
-That analysis is here in the file basic_rom_disassembled.txt
+That analysis is here in the file basic_rom_disassembled.txt which I used to create some simple binary patches that are applied to the original ROM after it's loaded into the FPGA SPRAM.

+Note that the "mist64" site above can build the OSI BASIC ROM image from a nicely organized source tree and would likely be a better basis for adding features.